Maista6969/plugins/librarian/README.md

 the `moveFiles` GraphQL mutation instead of directly touching the filesystem or editing the database directly.
 This leaves a lot of the safety checks to Stash and makes the plugin faster (no coordination overhead) and more robust.

+## Anti-motivation

+According to the primary goals listed in the the motivation section this plugin will only ever work through the Stash API, which means it will always be limited to whatever operations it offers.
+This means that it is currently **not** able to move sidecar files such as captions/subtitles, funscripts or NFO files.
+It also cannot move entire folders in one move, so folder-based galleries are not supported (zip galleries work fine).

+As the author of this plugin I do not collect any of these files, so if you'd like support for this in the plugin you'll have to open an issue or submit a PR to [Stash](https://github.com/stashapp/stash) itself to add these capabilities before I can integrate them into the plugin.

 ## Warning

 As with any plugin that promises to rename your files, these changes are not reversible!
 There are safety measures in place